-7 Any Jew can escape that veil-here is how.
+&lt;sup>1 Any Jew can escape that veil-here is how.

-8 A clear statement that the Holy Spirit is God.
+&lt;sup>2 A clear statement that the Holy Spirit is God.

-9 "The Truth will make you free" (John 8:32).
+&lt;sup>3 "The Truth will make you free" (John 8:32).
 Several times the Lord Jesus referred to the Holy Spirit as the Spirit of the Truth.

-10 Comparing this text with others like Psalm 1:2-3, James 1:22-25, 2:12, Ephesians 6:17 and Hebrews 4:12, I conclude that the 'mirror' here refers to God's Word.
+&lt;sup>4 Comparing this text with others like Psalm 1:2-3, James 1:22-25, 2:12, Ephesians 6:17 and Hebrews 4:12, I conclude that the 'mirror' here refers to God's Word.
 As we spend time in the Word with "unveiled face" (sincerely open to what it says), the Holy Spirit moves us up from one plane of glory to another-the goal is "the same image".

-11 Had Paul been writing in Hebrew, I imagine we would have 'Jehovah-Spirit', or 'Jehovah the Spirit'.
+&lt;sup>5 Had Paul been writing in Hebrew, I imagine we would have 'Jehovah-Spirit', or 'Jehovah the Spirit'.
 He here reinforces what he already said in verse 17-the Holy Spirit is part of the Triune God.

-deception nor falsifying the Word of God,1 but by the open proclamation of the Truth2 commending ourselves to every man's conscience, in the sight of God.
-3 So where our Gospel has actually been concealed, it has been hidden from those who are being wasted, 4 among whom the god of this age has blinded the minds of the unbelieving,3 so that the light of the Gospel of the glory of Christ, who is the image of God, should not dawn on them.
+4:1 Therefore, since we have received mercy along with this ministry, we do not lose heart.
+2 Rather, we have renounced the hidden things of shame, not walking in deception nor falsifying the Word of God, but by the open proclamation of the Truth commending ourselves to every man's conscience, in the sight of God.
+3 So where our Gospel has actually been concealed, it has been hidden from those who are being wasted, 4 among whom the god of this age has blinded the minds of the unbelieving, so